solitontech/Hands-on-LevelUp-in-AI/setup_instructions.md

 # To add custom packages (optional)
 uv add <package_name>
 ```

-Replace `[repository-url]` with the actual URL of the provided repository.

 **Note**: You should see your terminal prompt change to indicate that the virtual environment is active.
 It will typically show `(.venv)` at the beginning of the prompt line.